Easter Week in Spain brings a host of different sensations #EasterinSpain

 Easter week is celebrated in every city, town and village in Spain.
 Nevertheless, there are some fiestas that are especially well known for their uniqueness and beauty, and have received the International Tourist Interest designation.

-If you go to León in Easter week, you'll find one of the highlights is the encounter between Saint John and the Virgin Mary in the Plaza Mayor square, which marks the end of the Easter processions.
-During Easter week in Zamora, the sound of Gregorian chant provides an incredible atmosphere for the nocturnal processions.
-During the Easter week processions in Valladolid, make sure to look closely at the religious statues –they are priceless works of Baroque art.
-Easter week in Salamanca is spectacular on account of the backdrop formed by the city's stunning monuments.
+If you go to Easter Week in León, you will find one of the highlights is the encounter between Saint John and the Virgin Mary in the Plaza Mayor square, which marks the end of the Ronda and the Procession of Los Pasos.
+During Easter Week in Zamora, the sound of Gregorian chant provides an incredible atmosphere for the nocturnal processions.
+During the Easter Week in Valladolid processions, make sure to look closely at the religious statues –they are priceless works of Baroque art.
+Easter Week in Salamanca is spectacular on account of the backdrop formed by the city's stunning monuments.

-The Palm Sunday procession in Elche features the customary palm leaves and is one of the most beautiful of any held in Spain.
-During Easter week in Cartagena the culmination of the processions is especially moving, with thousands of people joining their voices in song to intone the "Salve Maria" to the Virgin Mary.
-Easter week in Lorca is especially original –the processions include figures and scenes from the bible and from ancient civilisations.
-In the province of Albacete, the crowning moment in Easter week in Hellín is the "tamborada", when the sound of up to 20,000 drums invades the town.
-Easter week in Cáceres is unique for its "cofradías" dating from the 15th century, and Easter week in Murcia has moments of breathtaking emotion such as on Easter Saturday, when the procession of "Cristo Yacente" passes beneath the Santo Domingo arch.
+The Palm Sunday Procession in Elche features the customary palm leaves and is one of the most beautiful of any held in Spain.
+During Easter Week in Cartagena, the culmination of the processions is especially moving, with thousands of people joining their voices in song to intone the "Salve Maria" to the Virgin Mary.
+Easter Week in Lorca is especially original –the processions include figures and scenes from the Bible and ancient civilisations.
+In the province of Albacete, the crowning moment in Easter week in Hellín is the “Tamborada”, when the sound of up to 20,000 drums invades the town.
+Easter Week in Cáceres is unique for its "cofradías" dating from the 15th century, and Easter Week of Murcia includes breathtaking moments such as on Easter Saturday, when the procession of "Cristo Yacente" passes beneath the Santo Domingo arch.

 Эта информация оказалась для вас полезной?